Kiran Kumar Reddy

-Nallari Kiran Kumar Reddy (born 13 September 1959) is an Indian politician who served as the 16th Chief Minister of Andhra Pradesh between 25 November 2010 and 1 March 2014.
-He was the last Chief Minister of the United Andhra Pradesh before the formation of the Telangana state on 2 June 2014.
+Nallari Kiran Kumar Reddy (born 13 September 1960) is an Indian politician who served as the 16th Chief Minister of Andhra Pradesh between 25 November 2010 and 1 March 2014.
+He was the last Chief Minister of the Andhra Pradesh before the formation of the Telangana state on 2 June 2014.

 Reddy was sworn in as the 16th Chief Minister of Andhra Pradesh on 25 November 2010.
 A four-time Member of the Legislative Assembly in Andhra Pradesh, he was a leader of the Indian National Congress party before resigning from it in February 2014 over the creation of Telangana state.
-Concurrently Reddy also submitted his resignation from the chief ministership to Governor E. S. L. Narasimhan; the latter accepted the resignation, but asked Reddy to continue as caretaker chief minister.
+Concurrently Reddy also submitted his resignation from the chief ministership to Governor E. S. L. Narasimhan; the latter accepted the resignation but asked Reddy to continue as caretaker chief minister.
 President's Rule was imposed in the state on 1 March 2014.
 On 10 March 2014 he floated his new political outfit called Jai Samaikyandhra Party.
 In elections the party failed to win a single seat and lost deposits in numerous seats.
-The party dissolved on 13 July 2018 and Reddy re-joined INC.
+The party dissolved on 13 July 2018 and Reddy re-joined the Indian National Congress.

+In April 2023, Reddy joined Bharatiya Janata Party in New Delhi in presence of Union Minister Pralhad Joshi.